snehalstomar/CS6910-Asignment-1/README.md

 github link: https://github.com/snehalstomar/CS6910-Asignment-1
 Access the final code in folder "Assignment-1-with-Wandb"

+All programs have been tested for Python3.8
 _____________________________________________________________________________________________________________________________

+Run best-accuracy/loss-comparator.py to view our best results with respect to model accuracy.
 Summary of the folder "Assignment-1-with-Wandb"

 1.MyDataExtractor.py : to extrat train, test and validation data